Huelerssey/huelerssey/README.md

-# 🌟 Professional with over 5 years of experience 🌟
+# 🌟 Over 5 years of experience in Python programming 🌟

 Graduated in Systems Analysis and Development with a postgraduate degree in Data Science and MBA in Project Management.
 I transform complex problems into value-driven solutions.